lotusnprod/lotus-manuscript/manuscript.md

 To confirm the efficacy of the filtering process, a new subset of 100 diverse, automatically curated, and automatically validated entries was manually checked, yielding a rate of 97% of true positives.
 The detailed results of the two manual validation steps are reported in Supporting Information [SI-2](#si-2-summary-of-the-validation-statistics).
 The resulting data is also available in the dataset shared at [https://osf.io/c8hgb/](https://osf.io/c8hgb/).
+Table @tbl:examples shows an example of a referenced structure-organism pair before and after curation.
+This process resolved the structure to an InChIKey, the organism to a valid taxonomic name, and the reference to a DOI, thereby completing the essential referenced structure-organism pair.

 Table: Example of a referenced structure-organism pair before and after curation {#tbl:examples}